 Statistical approach

-One possibility to derive the limits could be that location specific max output power(s) are calculated for each device category, noting their foreseen characteristics, over a chosen representative area(s), using selected algorithms to implement defined incumbent protection levels.
-This would give representative WSD transmit power values in each pixel over a representative area.
-The cumulative distribution of the values could be determined.
+One possibility to derive the limits could be that location specific max output power(s) are calculated for each device category, noting their foreseen characteristics, over a chosen representative area(s), using selected algorithms to restrict the statistical degradation of the reception location probability by, for example 0.1%.
+This would give representative WSD transmit power values in each pixel over a representative area..
+[NOTE: it is not clear what this means – what is to be done with the “cumulative distribution of the values”, i.e how is the distribution supposed to be used to protect BC?
+If it is simply used to “fix an eirp limit”, how is this related to DTT protection??]

-Based on this approach a fixed limit could be determined by an administration, either a general limit, or limits for the foreseen device categories, which do not restrict the operation of the WSD’s but would still act as an extra safetymeasure.
+Based on this approach a fixed limit could be determined by an administration, either a general limit, or limits for the foreseen device categories, which do not restrict the operation of the WSD’s but would still act as an extra protection measure.

 Receiver overloading